richardeigenmann/SlidingTiles/Readme.md

 [renderingSingleton.cpp](renderingSingleton.cpp) files.

+## Messaging

+The early versions of the game were built on the premise that the Game class directed the flow of events.
+The Game class would order a puzzle to be loaded and would tell the WinnerBlingBling class to celebrate the win.
+This approach is fine for simple applications but there are drawbacks.
+If something changes you have to go back to the Game class and fix it there for instance.

+A more modern design uses loose coupling where the various objects don't know or care about the bigger picture.
+They just listen out for things they are concerned with and react accordingly.
+I.e. the WinnerBlingBling class only needs to know that the game was won and can start the merryment.

+ZeroMQ is a fast versatile messaging library that lets us implement the pub-sub publisher - subscriber pattern within our process (but also across a network if need be).

 ## Copyright information
 This project is copyrighted by Richard Eigenmann, Zürich, 2016,2017.
 I have not yet decided on a license.
 Please contact me with any questions.